searxng/searxng/searx/infopage/en/about.md

 {{link('search engines', 'preferences')}} while not storing information about its users.

-The SearXNG project is driven by an open community, come join us on Matrix if you have questions or just want to chat about SearXNG at [#searxng:matrix.org]
+The SearXNG project is driven by an open community.
+Come join us on Matrix if you have questions or just want to chat about SearXNG at [#searxng:matrix.org]

-Make SearXNG better.
+Make SearXNG better:

 - You can improve SearXNG translations at [Weblate], or...
 - Track development, send contributions, and report issues at [SearXNG sources].